Who is Ebony? And is Robbo really Beckett Reid? A post-cliffhanger dissection! - News - Home and Away

 The final moments introduced us to Ava’s captor, while a jam-packed promo left us with even more questions surrounding her kidnapping, as we were introduced to the Bay’s newest villain – Ebony!

-Join us as we recap the final few minutes of the episode, and explore all the clues we’ve got as we try and piece together two key questions: Who is Ebony? and just who is Robbo’s real identity?
+Join us as we recap the final few minutes of the episode, and explore all the clues we’ve got as we try and piece together two key questions: Who is Ebony? and just what is Robbo’s real identity?

 Who kidnapped Ava?
 “Her name is Ebony”